 Breaking or damaging a tooth affects both your appearance and your health.
 You may find yourself hiding your smile in public or in pictures.
 A chipped or fractured tooth also puts you at risk for a number of dental issues, including cavities, decay and even tooth loss.

-At Dental Health Associates of Whitehouse, Drs.
-Andrew Huntzinger and Douglas Bowman are committed to offering safe and effective dental solutions that help patients achieve both optimal oral health and a radiant smile.
+At Dental Health Associates of Whitehouse, Dr. Huntzinger is committed to offering safe and effective dental solutions that help patients achieve both optimal oral health and a radiant smile.
 Crowns are dental restorations used to restore the health and look of natural teeth.
 Crafted from porcelain or ceramic composite, crowns are long-lasting and blend seamlessly into your smile.

 After two trips to our office, you can attain a crown that looks and feels natural.
 The first step is to take a series of X-rays and mouth impressions.
 These will be used by a dental laboratory to create your custom crown.
 Under local anesthetic, the target tooth will also be slightly re-contoured to allow for a secure bond with the crown, once it is ready.